 Huraa Island is situated between Himmafushi and Thulusdhoo islands.
 It is located just 21 km away from Male, the capital of Maldives.
 The population of the island is 750 people.
 Its size is 850 x 300 m.
 There are a few restaurants.

-There is a mangrove swamp located to the north of the island, declared protected nature reserve.
-Its environment with its unique vegetation provide safe resting place for species of protected birds.
+There is a mangrove swamp located to the north of the island, declared a protected nature reserve.
+Its environment with its unique vegetation provides a safe resting place for species of protected birds.
 In a study conducted by the IUCN, ten different varieties of trees were identified, some true mangrove and other mangrove associate plants.